- January 21, 2019

-The deadline for filing the claim itself is usually not an issue.
+The deadline for filing the claim itself, whether it’s with the manufacturer or with accident claim lawyers, is usually not an issue.
 California has a four-year statute of limitations that does not begin to run until the basis for the claim is discovered.
 Timely submission of the vehicle for repair is more likely to be a problem, since it must occur within the warranty period, which may be close to expiration by the time a used car owner takes possession.

 With that in mind, owners of covered vehicles should be on the lookout for common defects, such as: